 If you feel this way but feel willing to try, you can say to yourself, “I am willing to practice using these affirmations for a while to see if it nurtures growth in me.
 I can always change my mind later.”

 Using affirmations when you hate affirmations is a little bit like learning to skip rope.
 It can feel a little awkward and hard to get the hang of at first.
 Eventually you’ll get it.

 It may seem at this point that I am making a big deal about just “saying nice things to ourselves”.
 Why do affirmations even matter?
 It is perfectly reasonable to ask this.

 To answer this question, I would ask you to consider something.

 Very little about the world is given to us in a fixed and permanent way.
 Instead, we create most of the world we see around us through our collective decisions and actions.

 And how do we decide to act?
-We act according to the things we think about ourselves, each other, and the world around us: our view of the world.
+We act according to the things we think about ourselves, each other, and the world around us.
+In other words, we act according to our view of the world.